scdblab/BG/README.md

 </table>

-To be complete, here is a description of all the parameters to run BG.
-The essential parameters are listed in the first table:
+For completeness, we provide a description of all BG parameters below in two tables.
+The first table lists essential parameters that must be specified when running BG.
+The second table lists the optional parameters.

+Here are the essential parameters that must be specified when running this version of BG:

 <table>
   <tr>